Designed For Maximum Effectiveness

 Instructions to build your confidence

-What’s the point of having hundreds of fantastic resources at your fingertips if you’re just guessing at how to use them?
-We want you to keep expanding your range of techniques, so each resource comes with step-by-step instructions showing you how best to work with the material and how to use it with clients.
+What’s the point of having hundreds of fantastic resources if you’re just guessing at how to use them?
+We want you to keep expanding your range of techniques, so each professional version of a resource comes with step-by-step instructions showing you how best to work with the material and use it with clients most effectively.
 This means that even if it’s brand new to you, you’ll still feel confident using it in session.
-We include questions to ask your clients, and where possible we include worked case examples so you and your clients can see what a completed exercise looks like.
+We include questions to ask your clients, suggested prompts, and, where possible, worked case examples so you and your clients can see what a completed exercise/worksheet looks like.

 Our materials are grounded in the science of what works and why, so we pay special attention to the theory and evidence underpinning our resources.
 For that reason, our tools have a full list of references to accompany them, so you can deepen your knowledge and understanding whenever you’d like to read further.